joeldemontigny/sql-challenge/README.md

 --------------
 Data Modeling:
 --------------
 I inspected the CSV files, and then sketched an Entity Relationship Diagram of the tables using pgAdmin4.
-A screenshot of the ERD is titled ERDScreenshot.png and is located in the EMPLOYEESQL folder of this repository.
+A screenshot of the ERD is titled ERDScreenshot.png and is located in the EmployeeSQL folder of this repository.

 -----------------
 Data Engineering: